-Other information: Management report
+Other information: Directors' Report

-Other information only comprises the management report for the 2021 financial year, the preparation of which is the responsibility of the Chair of FROB and is not an integral part of the annual accounts.
+Other information only comprises the Directors' Report for the 2022 financial year, the preparation of which is the responsibility of the Chair of FROB and is not an integral part of the annual accounts.

-Our audit opinion on the annual accounts does not cover the management report.
-Our responsibility regarding the management report, in accordance with the audit regulations in force in Spain, consists of assessing and reporting on the consistency of the rest of the information included in the management report with the annual accounts based on knowledge of the entity obtained by us during the audit of the aforementioned annual accounts, as well as assessing and reporting on whether the content and presentation of this part of the management report is in accordance with applicable regulations.
+Our audit opinion on the annual accounts does not cover the Directors' Report.
+Our responsibility regarding the Directors' Report, in accordance with the audit regulations in force in Spain, consists of assessing and reporting on the consistency of the rest of the information included in the Directors' Report with the annual accounts based on knowledge of the entity obtained by us during the audit of the aforementioned annual accounts, as well as assessing and reporting on whether the content and presentation of this part of the Directors' Report is in accordance with applicable regulations.
 If, based on the work we have performed, we conclude that a material misstatement exists, we are required to report that fact.

-Based on the work performed, as described in the previous paragraph, the information included in the management report is consistent with that disclosed in the annual accounts for the 2021 financial year, and its content and presentation are in accordance with applicable regulations.
+Based on the work performed, as described in the previous paragraph, the information included in the Directors' Report is consistent with that disclosed in the annual accounts for the 2022 financial year, and its content and presentation are in accordance with applicable regulations.